-Plays for special study: Richard III; Twelfth Night; Macbeth; The
+Plays for special study: Romeo and Juliet; Richard II; Hamlet; Cymbeline.

-For Distinction: A Midsummer Night's Dream; King Henry IV, part I; King Lear; The Tempest.
+For Distinction: Richard III; Twelfth Night; Macbeth; The Winter's Tale.
 An essay to be assigned by the instructor.

-Composition: Twenty exercises in expository writing based on the work
+Composition: Twenty exercises in expository writing based on the work of the class.

-Reference book for theme-correction: Foerster and Steadman: Writing and Thinking.
+Reference book for theme-correction: Foerster and Steadman: Writing